transdigiware/blockchain/reference/hsm-gemalto.md

 - [Part Three: Register the client with the HSM server](#ibp-hsm-gemalto-part-three)

-  After the secure communications are configured, you can register the client with the HSM server which will then assign the HSM partition to the client.
+  After the secure communications are configured, you can register the client with the HSM server and then assign the HSM partition to the client.

 - [Part Four: Build a Docker image that contains the HSM client](#ibp-hsm-gemalto-part-four)